-What Happens When You Default on Your Student Loans
+What Happens When You Default?

-After the first day you miss a loan payment, it automatically goes into delinquent status.
+The first day you miss a loan payment, it automatically goes into delinquent status.
 Until your loan payments are caught up, it will remain that way.
 After 270 days for a federal loan and 120 days for a private loan, you’re considered in default, and you could face some serious ramifications.

 What happens during a default: